x3n0n11/katacoda-scenarios/chatbot-alpha/empty_scenario/step2.md

 <pre>You can see an empty .JSON on the right of this screen.
 Its inside the nobel_chatbot, under intents.json.
 Just double click it to bring it up.</pre>

-<pre>After you are done copying over the contents, CTRL + S to save your file, andddd you are rady to train your very own chatbot!</pre>
+<pre>After you are done copying over the contents, you are ready to train your very own chatbot!</pre>

 <pre>You can train it by clicking the text below</pre>